-5.4 The headteacher
+5.4 The Headteacher

-The headteacher is responsible for the implementation of this policy, including:
+The Headteacher is responsible for the implementation of this policy, including:

-- Ensuring that staff (including temporary staff) and volunteers: - Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Communicating this policy to parents/carers when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - Ensuring the relevant staffing ratios are met, where applicable
+Ensuring that staff (including temporary staff) and volunteers:

+- Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - ° Communicating this policy to parents/carers when their child joins the school and via the school website - ° Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - ° Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly including online safety. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Making decisions regarding all low-level concerns, though they may wish to collaborate with the DSL on this - Ensuring the relevant staffing ratios are met, where applicable. - Making sure each child in the Early Years Foundation Stage is assigned a key person - Overseeing the safe use of technology, mobiles and cameras in the setting